bhartiy/learnsellacious/pages/28.settings/payment-method/docs.md

 <br>**Default Credit Limit**: Enter the credit to assume for the customers with no defined limit in their profile.

 ##### Filters
-<br>**Address to Match**: You can the address of your region according to the billing address and shipping address.
+**Address to Match**: You can the address of your region according to the billing address and shipping address.
 <br>**Country**: Select the country you belongs.
 You can select the country by entering 2 or more characters, all the countries are to be listed here.
 <br>**State**: Select the state you belongs.You can select the state by entering 2 or more characters, all the states are to be listed here.
 <br>**District**: Select the district you belongs.You can select the district by entering 2 or more characters, all the district are to be listed here.
 You have to buy the geolocation to use this feature.